reactive/data-client/docs/graphql/api/Invalidate.md

 ### Impact on useSuspense()

-When entities are deleted in a result currently being presented in React, useSuspense() will consider them invalid
+When entities are invalidated in a result currently being presented in React, useSuspense() will consider them invalid

 - For optional Entities, they are simply removed